Ibnmax/ibn-roshd-max/README.md

 ------------------------------------------------------------------------

-### 1. Arduino Nano
+### 1. Arduino Mega 2560

-The Arduino Nano serves as the low-level controller.
-It receives instructions from the Jetson Nano and controls:\
+The Arduino Mega 2560 serves as the main controller.
+It receives data from the HUSKYLENS 2 and controls:
-•⁠  ⁠DC motors for movement\
+ * DC motors for movement.
-•⁠  ⁠Servo motors for steering\
+ * Servo motors for steering.
-•⁠  ⁠A buzzer for sound alerts
+ * A buzzer for sound alerts.

-It also reads the *gyro sensor* and sends angular data back to the Jetson Nano for accurate orientation.
+It also reads the MPU6050 gyro sensor to track heading and maintain accurate orientation.

 ------------------------------------------------------------------------